-IAS 32 Offsetting Financial Assets and Financial Liabilities (Amendments to IAS 32 effective from 1 January 2014)
+IAS 32 Offsetting Financial Assets and Financial Liabilities (Amendments to IAS 32)

 This amendment adds application guidance to IAS 32 to address inconsistencies in applying the criteria for offsetting financial assets and financial liabilities.
 Management have yet to assess the impact of these amendments to the Group's consolidated financial statements.